fbsis/cbh-take-home-project/Ticket_Breakdown.md

 - A new UI field should be added to the Facilities interface to allow entry of custom id for an Agent.
 - Facilities should only be able to set custom ids for Agents they work with.

+### Implementation Details:

+- Add a new input field to the Facility UI to allow entry of custom ID for an Agent.
+- Modify the Facility UI to ensure that Facilities can only set custom IDs for Agents they work with.

+Effort Estimate: 2 hours